SumedhSankhe/shiny-docker-optimization/blog-post.md

 ---
-title: "Optimizing R Shiny Docker Builds: From 40 Minutes to 10 Minutes"
+title: "Optimizing R Shiny Docker Builds: Warm vs Cold Build Strategy"
 date: 2024-12-16
 author: Sumedh R. Sankhe
 tags: [Docker, R, Shiny, DevOps, Performance, Kubernetes, SaaS]
-description: "How we reduced Docker build times by 80% and image sizes by 42% for a customer-facing R Shiny SaaS application using multistage builds with rocker/r2u"
+description: "How we optimized Docker builds for a customer-facing R Shiny SaaS application by separating code changes (8-15 min) from dependency changes (40 min) and reduced image sizes by 42%"
 ---

-# Optimizing R Shiny Docker Builds: From 40 Minutes to 10 Minutes
+# Optimizing R Shiny Docker Builds: Warm vs Cold Build Strategy

 This is my first time writing up a technical blog post, so bear with me.
-I'm going to share what I learned optimizing Docker builds for R Shiny apps, including all the mistakes I made along the way.
+I'm going to share what we learned optimizing Docker builds for R Shiny apps, including the things that broke along the way.

-At Alamar Biosciences, I work on the NULISA Analysis Software (NAS) - basically a Shiny app for analyzing proteomics data.
-Unlike typical internal Shiny apps deployed with Posit Connect, NAS is a **customer-facing SaaS application** running on Azure Kubernetes Service (AKS).
-Our customers access it directly for analyzing their proteomics experiments, which means deployment speed, reliability, and scalability matter differently than for internal tools.
+At Alamar Biosciences, I work on the NULISA Analysis Software (NAS) - a **large-scale, customer-facing SaaS application** for analyzing proteomics data, built with R Shiny and running on Azure Kubernetes Service (AKS).
+NAS is used by customers across academia and industry worldwide as a free cloud service.
+Unlike typical internal Shiny apps deployed with Posit Connect, NAS serves external customers directly, which means deployment speed, reliability, and scalability are critical for customer satisfaction and platform availability.

-When I started, our Docker builds were painfully slow.
-Like, grab coffee, queue some villagers in AoE2, maybe respond to some emails slow.
-A simple one-line code change?
-Wait 40 minutes for Docker to rebuild the image.
-Our images were pushing 1.5GB compressed.
-Every deployment to Kubernetes felt like it took forever.
-When you're shipping features to customers and fixing production bugs, 40-minute build times kill your velocity.
+Our Docker builds were taking 20-25 minutes.
+Every.
+Single.
+Build.
+It didn't matter if you changed one line of code or overhauled the entire data processing pipeline—Docker would reinstall all 200+ R packages from scratch.
+A simple bug fix?
+Wait 25 minutes.
+Testing a UI tweak?
+Another 25 minutes.
+Our images were pushing 1.5GB compressed to Azure Container Registry.
+When you're shipping features to customers and fixing production bugs, treating every build the same kills your velocity.

-This post walks through how I cut Docker build times by 80% for code changes (40 mins → 8-15 mins) and reduced image sizes by 42% (1.5GB → 875MB).
-The optimization involves separating build from runtime using Docker multistage builds and leveraging rocker/r2u for binary package installation.
-More importantly, this post covers the things that broke along the way and how I fixed them.
+This post walks through the optimizations we implemented in late 2025 that fundamentally changed how we build Docker images.
+The key insight: **separate code changes from dependency changes**.
+Now, the common case (code changes) builds in 8-15 minutes—a 60-68% improvement—while dependency updates take longer (40 mins) but happen infrequently.
+We also reduced image sizes by 42% (1.5GB → 870MB compressed in ACR).
+The optimization involves splitting stable CRAN dependencies into a base image, leveraging rocker/r2u for binary package installation, and properly structuring multistage builds.
+More importantly, this post covers the things that broke along the way and how we fixed them.

 ## The Problem: Slow, Bloated Docker Images